ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 1. shallow Copy: Duplicates the object but copies reference for nested objects, so changes in nested objects affect both copies.

-A shallow copy helps in creating a new outer object, but if the outer object contains nested elements like a list inside another list, then it copies only the references of the object, but not the actual data.
-A shallow copy creates a new outer object, but if the object contains changes to nested elements, it affects both the original and the copy.
+- Creates a new object, but nested objects are still references to the original.
+- Use copy.copy() from the copy module or slicing for lists.

 ```py
 from copy import copy